ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 8. Override `fun setUserSubjectToCoppa(context: Context, isSubjectToCoppa: Boolean)` to notify the partner SDK of whether the user is subject to COPPA as needed.

     ```kotlin
-    /**
-     * Override this method to notify your partner SDK of the COPPA subjectivity as determined by
-     * the Chartboost Mediation SDK.
-     *
-     * @param context The current [Context].
-     * @param isSubjectToCoppa True if the user is subject to COPPA, false otherwise.
-     */
     override fun setUserSubjectToCoppa(context: Context, isSubjectToCoppa: Boolean) {
         PartnerLogController.log(
             if (isSubjectToCoppa) COPPA_SUBJECT